A sobering news story, and then beautiful Watson Lake

 It was the perfect balm for the morning’s news.

-Afterward, Dori picked me up and brought me back for a delicious homemade meal in their magical house, and then she and Jon taught me how to play a Mexican domino game.
-I started out the evening with a strong lead, and then ended up losing spectacularly.
-Such is life sometimes, eh?
+After this nature time with Bradley, my host Dori picked me up and brought me back for a delicious homemade meal in their magical house, and then she and Jon taught me how to play a Mexican domino game.
+(I started out the evening with a strong lead, and then ended up losing spectacularly.
+Such is life sometimes, eh?)

 Thank you all for following my travels, for caring about me, and for trusting me to follow what feels right (and beautiful, and incredible) to me, despite the dangers.